 Two-step verification is a process that involves two authentication methods performed one after the other to verify that the person requesting access is who they say they are.

 For example, you try and log into your email from a computer you have never used before.
-After you enter your email address and password, if 2-step verification is set up, you would then get a text message with a code that you would need to enter.
+After you enter your email address and password, if 2-step verification is set up, you would get a text message with a code you would need to enter.
 This is not perfect protection against phishing, but it does make it more difficult.

 Fake Facebook or Social Media Accounts

 We have been involved in more than one case where Facebook profiles have played a role.
-The AAML survey revealed that social networking sites have become a hot source of evidence.
+The AAML survey revealed that social networking sites had become a hot source of evidence.
 Over eighty percent of family law attorneys surveyed have been involved in a divorce where social media evidence has played a role.